Charleston Battery — Charleston, South Carolina

 SC Picture Project | Charleston County | Charleston Battery

-With its scenic promenade and historic park, the Battery is easily one of downtown Charleston‘s most beloved spots.
 The Battery is a fortified seawall at the southernmost tip of the Charleston peninsula, where the Cooper River and Ashley River meet.
+With its scenic promenade and historic park, the Battery is easily among downtown Charleston’s most beloved landmarks.

-However, the centerpiece of the Battery is White Point Garden, which received its name from the huge piles of bleached oyster shells that originally covered the ground.
-White Point Garden boats large, shady oak trees and oyster shell pathways that take visitors by statues, cannons, and memorials.
-The Williams Music Pavilion, a 1907 gazebo-like bandstand, sits in the middle of the park and still hosts concerts as well as weddings and picnics.
+However the centerpiece of the Battery is White Point Garden, which received its name from the huge piles of sun-bleached oyster shells that originally covered the ground.
+White Point Garden boasts large, shady lie oaks and oyster-shell paths that lead visitors by statues, cannons, and memorials.
+The Williams Music Pavilion, a 1907 bandstand, sits in the middle of the park and still hosts concerts as well as weddings and picnics.